XAP-Software/XAP-Software.github.io/_posts/2022-05-12-django_apache_deploy.md

 author: Verbin Kirill
 ---

-You need to do some configuration of Apache and Django before deploying a django project to Apache.
+You need to do some configuration of Apache and Django before deploying a django project using Apache.

 # Install mod-wsgi library